alidrus/IOTServer/README.md

 ### Compiling

-Compiling the project is as simple as running `make` (tested on Ubuntu 24.04).
+Compiling the project is as simple as running `make` (tested on Ubuntu 24.04 with `arduino-cli`).

 ### Uploading To ESP32

-Uploading to ESP32 is a simple matter of running `make upload` (tested on Ubuntu 24.04)
+Uploading to ESP32 is a simple matter of running `make upload` (tested on Ubuntu 24.04 with `arduino-cli`)